9 Asking Good Questions

 Before continuing, consider:

-• When might you want to ask the client this type of question?
+- When might you want to ask the client this type of question?

 Closed Questions

 A closed question is typically written in such a way as to limit the potential responses that a client might provide.
 For example, the question Do you currently live in Guelph? likely will have only a yes or no response (although I’m not sure/I don’t know might also work).
 That’s not to say that a person who is asked this question won’t opt to provide you with more details, however, the question itself isn’t designed to invite more.
-Closed questions are typically what you see on multiple-choice exams, or on surveys.
+Closed questions are typically what you see on multiple-choice exams or surveys.

 Before continuing, consider:

-• When might you want to ask the client this type of question?
+- When might you want to ask the client this type of question?

 Things To Avoid

-Once you’ve decided on the type of question you want to use to better understand a problem (or to verify your understanding of a problem), you’ll also want to consider the following:
+Once you’ve decided on the type of question you want to use to understand a problem (or to verify your understanding of a problem), you’ll also want to consider the following:

-Consider Bad Question Good Question
+Consider | Bad Question | Good Question |

 Are you avoiding discipline-specific jargon?
-While jargon is helpful to us, our clients won’t necessarily understand it.
-Did you want us to use Google Maps’ public REST API for data visualization, or is there something else you’d prefer?
-When we map the data, is there a particular mapping tool you’d prefer us to use?
+While jargon is helpful to us, our clients won’t necessarily understand it. | Did you want us to use Google Maps’ public REST API for data visualization, or is there something else you’d prefer? | When we map the data, is there a particular mapping tool you’d prefer us to use? |

 Are you avoiding slang?
-Slang can be as bad as jargon.
-Because YOLO, the FOMO tends to affect many Millennials negatively, causing anxiety and stress.
-Would you agree?
-What are your opinions on Millennial mental health and the potential influence of social media?
+Slang can be as bad as jargon. | Because YOLO, the FOMO tends to affect many Millennials negatively, causing anxiety and stress.
+Would you agree? | What are your opinions on Millennial mental health and the potential influence of social media? |

-Are you ensuring that your questions aren’t leading the respondent to a particular answer?
-Would you feel comfortable with a safe injection site in your neighbourhood even though drugs are extremely dangerous?
-How do you feel about the possibility of a safe injection site in your neighbourhood?
+Are you ensuring that your questions aren’t leading the respondent to a particular answer? | Would you feel comfortable with a safe injection site in your neighbourhood even though drugs are extremely dangerous? | How do you feel about the possibility of a safe injection site in your neighbourhood? |

 Are you ensuring that your questions aren’t loaded?
-Loaded questions assume information about the respondent, and may force them to answer something in a way that doesn’t reflect their reality.
-How often do you speed?
-Do you drive?
+Loaded questions assume information about the respondent, and may force them to answer something in a way that doesn’t reflect their reality. | How often do you speed? | Do you drive?
+If you drive, have you had experiences where you have driven at speeds above the posted limit?
+If you have driven at speeds above the posted limit, how often has this occurred? |

 Are you avoiding double-barrel questions?
-Double-barrel questions are questions that ask the respondent to answer more than one thing with potentially the same answer.
-How happy are you with the Game of Thrones series and its finale?
-How do you feel about the Game of Thrones series?
-How do you feel about the Game of Thrones finale?
+Double-barrel questions are questions that ask the respondent to answer more than one thing with potentially the same answer. | How happy are you with the Game of Thrones series and its finale? | How do you feel about the Game of Thrones series?
+How do you feel about the Game of Thrones finale? |

 Are you avoiding absolutes in your questions?
-Absolutes such as “always”, “all”, “every”, “never”, etc. leave respondents with little opportunity to provide real feedback.
-Do you always use the city bus to travel to campus?
-Have you used the city bus to travel to campus in the last 6 months?
+Absolutes such as “always”, “all”, “every”, “never”, etc. leave respondents with little opportunity to provide real feedback. | Do you always use the city bus to travel to campus? | Have you used the city bus to travel to campus in the last 6 months?
+If yes, how many times per week (in the past 6 months) would you say that you typically use the city bus to travel to campus?
+[1-2 times, 3-4 times, 5-6 times, more than 6 times] |

 Other Things To Consider